xapi-project/xen-api/doc/content/design/plugin-protocol-v2.md

 the first (16 + 16 + 4 + 8 + 8*n) bytes of data, where n is the number of
 datasources exported by the plugin.
 If the metadata changes RRDD will have to read all the data (and parse the metadata).

-n.b. the timestamp reported by plugins is not currently used by RRDD - it uses its own global timestamp.